ckeuss/ckeuss/README.md

 ![PyTorch](https://img.shields.io/badge/PyTorch-%23EE4C2C.svg?style=for-the-badge&logo=PyTorch&logoColor=white)

 I am located in Berlin and open for collaboration and job opportunities.
-On this page I will document my learning journey with projects from the courses or self-study.
+On this page I will document my learning journey with projects from the courses, my recently finished internship or self-study.
 Feel free to review my portfolio! ✨